-Prior to disclosure, an employee must review the record to ensure accuracy of the information, e.g. misfiled information.
-As appropriate, remove or redact any such information from the record prior to disclosure, taking care not to alter or inadvertently disclose the original information.
-Consult with the Regional Manager Information Access and Privacy or designate as needed in such instances.
+Prior to disclosure, review the record to ensure that it does not contain information about another client/patient/resident.
+Redact any such information from the record prior to disclosure, taking care not to alter or inadvertently disclose the original information.
+In these instances, consult with the Regional Manager Information Access and Privacy or designate as necessary.